 While the emphasis on speedier movement and character roles worked pretty well last year in Black Ops 3, it feels out of sync in Infinite Warfare.
 Multiplayer here is an exercise in getting dropped by someone rounding a corner behind you, or sprinting to catch up to a firefight only to get annihilated immediately by whoever is waiting in the room.
 More often than not, you’re dead before you know someone had you in their sights.
 It goes both ways, of course, but it seems that at almost all times, actually using the bag of tricks Infinite Warfare gives to players — the running on walls, the zipping through the air — puts you in jeopardy, instead of making you formidable.

 Space, as it turns out, feels like a great addition to Call of Duty.

 Map design is a factor in this equation, too.
 Infinite Warfare’s maps generally feel like mazes of interconnecting hallways and rooms that loop back on one another in confusing ways.
 It’s incredibly common to get shot in the back by someone you never could have accounted for and had no chance of defeating.

-That may simply sound like a Call of Duty map, and it basically is, which is exactly why these maps need to be perfectly tuned.
-Black Ops 3’s maps, for example, also featured lots pathways and corridors, but used them to drive engagements toward central locations, which encourages teams to work together, limits the amount to which a random enemy might pop up behind you and grease everybody.
+That may simply sound like a standard Call of Duty map, and it basically is, which is exactly why these maps need to be perfectly tuned.
+Black Ops 3’s maps, for example, also featured lots pathways and corridors.
+But Treyarch used them to drive engagements toward central locations, which encouraged teams to work together and limited the amount to which a random enemy might pop up behind you and grease everybody.

-Infinite Warfare has all the trappings of latter-day Call of Duty gameplay but feels like it has put the pieces together incorrectly, smashing the puzzle pieces that don’t quite fit together.
+Infinite Warfare has all the trappings of latter-day Call of Duty gameplay but feels like it has utilized them incorrectly, smashing the puzzle pieces together in a ways that don’t quite fit.
 And the result is a version of CoD multiplayer that’s just frustrating.